CSCI - Computer Science/Programming

 CSCI 581 Computational Thinking Tchrs: 2 Credits (1 Lec, 1 Lab)

-(Su) The course examines the computing field and how it impacts the human condition.
+(Summer of odd years) The course examines the computing field and how it impacts the human condition.
 Exciting ideas and influential people are introduced.
 A gentle introduction to computational thinking using the Python programming language is provided.
 The course also introduces participants to robotic platforms.
-Offered Summer.

 CSCI 582 Joy Beauty Data for Teachers: 2 Credits (1 Lec, 1 Lab)

-(Su) Teachers who enroll in this course will extend their knowledge of the Python programming language and be gently introduced to the world of data science.
+(Summer of even years only) Teachers who enroll in this course will extend their knowledge of the Python programming language and be gently introduced to the world of data science.
 The course builds upon the pre-requisite course that is the 2-credit, MSSE course entitled Computer Science in the Classroom: An Introduction to Computational Thinking.
 Teachers who complete this course will be better prepared to teach material covered in CSCI 127, The Joy and Beauty of Computing.
-Offered Summer.

 CSCI 590 Master's Thesis: 1-10 Credits (1-10 Other)